Close Button

 Who is likely to develop a build-up of ear wax?

-Sometimes people are predisposed to earwax build-up due to genetics and the way the ear is shaped.
+Some people are predisposed to earwax build-up due to genetics and the way the ear is shaped.
 For example, people with very hairy ear canals are more likely to get problems, as are those with narrow or damaged ear canals and those that wear a hearing aid mould in the ear.
 People who have had ear surgery such as mastoidectomy will usually have to have their ears cleaned out on a regular basis due to the surgical formation of a cavity within the ear that cannot clean itself.

-If have a skin condition that affects your scalp or around your ear, or if you have inflammation of your ear canal due to “Swimmer’s Ear”, your ear canal may not be able to clean the wax out of your ear.
+If you have a skin condition that affects your scalp or around your ear, or if you have inflammation of your ear canal due to “Swimmer’s Ear”, your ear canal may not be able to clean the wax out of your ear.

-Some peoples wax is of a more liquid consistency and therefore will not come out of the canal either.
+Some peoples' wax is of a more liquid consistency and therefore will not come out of the canal either.

 Is microsuction safe?